-- Comparison of results with antibody and isotype control ensures acceptable signal-to-background ratio
+- Comparison of results with antibody and isotype control to ensure acceptable signal-to-background ratio

 - Target-specific signal verified in transfected cells, knockout cells, or siRNA-treated cells

-- Blocking with antigen peptide confirms elimination of specific signal
+- Blocking with antigen peptide to confirm elimination of specific signal

-- Side-by-side comparison of a new lot with previous lots ensures lot-to-lot consistency
+- Side-by-side comparison of a new lot with previous lots to ensure lot-to-lot consistency

 - Optimal dilutions and buffers predetermined

 - Positive and negative control cell extracts specified

 Side-by-side comparison of lots to ensures lot-to-lot consistency.

 Western blot analysis of HeLa cells, untreated or treated with IFN-α, comparing lots 1, 2, 3 and 8 of Phospho-Stat3 (Tyr705) (D3A7) XP® Rabbit mAb #9145.
 Note: Signal remains consistent from lot to lot.
 (Recommended dilution for western blot was changed to 1:2000 with release of lot 3.)